OrePro890/PhilippineBootCamp2026/docs/info.md

 ## How it works

-Use the DIP switch to contro seven segment display wadawdawd
+Use the DIP switch to control seven segment display wadawdawd
 ## How to test

-Explain how to use your project dwadawdawdaw
+Use the DIP switch to control seven segment display dwadawdawdaw
 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any dwdawdawfwafwa
+Use the DIP switch to control seven segment display dwdawdawfwafwa